faom002/PhoneShop/README.md

 cd PhoneShop
 </code></pre>

-Contributing
-Contributions are welcome!
-If you encounter any issues or have suggestions for improvement, feel free to create a pull request or submit an issue on the GitHub repository.

-When contributing to this project, please follow the existing coding style and commit guidelines.
-Be sure to thoroughly test your changes before submitting a pull request.

-License
-PhoneShop is open-source software licensed under the MIT License.

 Acknowledgments
 This project was inspired by the need for a simple and user-friendly platform to buy and sell mobile phones.